blahberi/Yandi-Parazi/README.md

 # Cornflakes
-Cornflakes is a lightweight, blazingly fast and highly extendable Dependency Injection framework for .NET written in C#.
+Cornflakes is a lightweight, highly extendable, abstract Dependency Injection framework for .NET that does not sacrifice on it's speed.
 <br>
 # Usage
 ## Defining Services